fmauger1/psiCI/README.md

 ___
 ## Reference
-- G. Visentin and F. Mauger, *Configuration-interaction calculations with density-functional theory molecular orbitals for modeling valence- and core-excited states in molecules,* in preparation (2025)
+- G. Visentin and F. Mauger, *Configuration-interaction calculations with density-functional theory molecular orbitals for modeling valence- and core-excited states in molecules,* arXiv:2509.08245 (2025)
 ```bibtex
 @article{Visentin2025,
   title = {Configuration-interaction calculations with density-functional theory molecular orbitals for modeling valence- and core-excited states in molecules},